 COSMIAC is an innovative research center at The University of New Mexico (UNM) in Albuquerque, NM.
 COSMIAC serves as a Tier-2 Research Center at the School of Engineering.
-UNM is a minority serving academic institution.
-COSMIAC currently consists of approximately 30 full time faculty, staff and consultants and 30 undergraduate and graduate students.
+UNM is a minority-serving academic institution.
+COSMIAC currently consists of approximately 30 full-time faculty, staff and consultants and 30 undergraduate and graduate students.
 All are US citizens.
 Personnel are cleared to the TS/SCI level.
-Customers include (but are not limited to) the US Air Force, NASA, Lockheed Martin, Northrop Grumman and Blue Origin.
+Customers include (but are not limited to) the US Air Force, Space Force, NASA, Leidos, and Northrop Grumman.

-COSMIAC has approximately 15,000 square feet on three floors of the 2350 Alamo Avenue location to include cleanroom, laboratories and other development areas.
+COSMIAC has approximately 15,000 square feet on three floors of the 2350 Alamo Avenue location and 15,000 square feet of high-bay space located at 2420 Alamo Avenue.
+This space includes cleanroom, laboratories and other development areas.
 The center has many areas of interest and specialization where personnel are currently funded to create exciting products.
-Radio communications focus is between 450MHz and 84GHz with three ground stations performing work on satellite communications 24 hours a day.
+Radio communications focus is between 450MHz and 84GHz with two ground stations performing work on satellite communications 24 hours a day.
 Radiation studies, testing and mitigation are areas of specialization with testing being performed at radiation sources across the US.
 Additive manufacturing allows for rapid prototyping and visualization of developed products which the team then materializes for customers through virtual and augmented reality solutions.
 Materials studies allows for a better understanding of 3D printing for space and directed energy applications.
 Another area the center is developing expertise in is positioning, navigation and timing.
-This type of work allows for waveform design and analysis for solving GPS related challenges.
+This type of work allows for waveform design and analysis for hardening GPS signals in a contested environment.